 The following alumni have served or now serve as Connecticut Superior Court Judges:

 Former Assistant United States Attorneys have served in important law enforcement positions, both nationally and in Connecticut.
 After leaving office, Thomas J. Spellacy served as an Assistant Attorney General of the United States and Assistant Secretary of the Navy.
 David Margolis currently serves as Principal Associate Deputy Attorney General for the U.S. Department of Justice in Washington, D.C.
 Paul Coffey became Chief of the Organized Crime and Racketeering Section of the U.S. Department of Justice in Washington.
 Leonard Boyle served both as Commissioner of Public Safety in Connecticut and Director of the National Terrorist Screening Center in Washington, and now serves as Connecitcut’s Deputy Chief State’s Attorney.
 Andrew B. Bowman served as Federal Public Defender for Connecticut.
 John A. Connolly serves as State’s Attorney for Waterbury, Connecticut.
 Arnold Markle, went on to serve for many years as the State's Attorney for New Haven.
-Nora R. Dannehy now serves as Deputy Attorney General for the State of Connecticut.
+Nora R. Dannehy served as Deputy Attorney General for the State of Connecticut.

 After serving as United States Attorney, Stanley A. Twardy, Jr. served as Chief of Staff to former Connecticut Governor Lowell P. Weicker, and Kevin J. O’Connor served as Chief of Staff to the Attorney General, and then as Associate Attorney General of the United States, the third-ranking position within the Department of Justice.